omaralvarez/deluge-autoremoveplus/README.md

 Features
 --------
 - Select how many torrents are allowed at the same time.
-- Choose to remove them based on age or ratio.
+- Choose to remove them based on age, seed time or ratio.
+- Don't remove torrents if they don't reach a minimum time or ratio.
 - Right click and select torrents that you don't want automatically removed.
 - Remove torrent data option.
 - Create an exempted tracker list, so that torrents that belong to those trackers are not removed.